 We were pleased to have eMagin’s Director of Quality Assurance, Christine Pompa, share her experiences, challenges, and opportunities managing quality and continuous improvement with Arena’s Scott Reedy, Senior Director of Marketing at Arena.
 Christine and her team at eMagin moved to an automated system for product lifecycle management (PLM) to tackle these challenges and to improve their product release processes.

 SCOTT: Hi, Christine.
-Thanks for taking time to talk with us today.
+Thanks for taking the time to talk with us today.
 Tell me about your company and what you find exciting about your product and technology.

 CHRISTINE: eMagin manufactures OLED (organic LED) micro-displays that can be made amazingly small—down to the size of a postage stamp.
 Our customers can create virtual reality head-mounted displays that are used in military products supporting ground soldiers, 3D simulations, and training for aviation, as well as medical imaging devices and other commercial products.

 SCOTT: Why did eMagin decide to move from manual systems to an automated PLM solution for product design and development?

 CHRISTINE: Our biggest issue before implementing our PLM solution was our lack of confidence in the accuracy of our data.
 The manual system allowed people to save files anywhere they wanted.
 There was always a risk of not knowing whether you had the latest and most accurate information, such as when looking at a drawing, bill of materials (BOM), work instruction, etc. As a small, growing company, it was a challenge to prevent multiple versions of the same item from being used throughout our operations.

 SCOTT: Were there any challenges from a document control perspective?